asmodeus812/nvim-fuzzymatch/README.md

 }
 ```

-`All entries are normalized to the above table structure before being processed by actions, previewers, this means that if the entry is a
+`All entries are normalized to the above table structure by default through the use of the Select.default_converter, unless another is
-string or a number it will be converted to a table with the appropriate keys, first.`
+provided, before being processed by the built-in actions, previewers and decorators.`

 #### Actions